lkseapig/Example_geochemical_codes/README.md

-Example python codes for plotting of geochemical data - work in progress.
+Example python codes for plotting and numerical modelling of geochemical data - work in progress.